IBM-UrbanCode/Velocity-docs/docs/com.uvelocity.doc/topics/t_install_se_openShift.md

     3. Click **Create**.
     4. On the MogoDB has been created page, copy the `Connection URL` string and store it in a readily-accessible location, then close configuration window.
 You use the connection string to configure your UrbanCode Velocity project.
-7. Create UrbanCode Velocity service by completing these steps.
+7. Create an UrbanCode Velocity service by completing these steps.
     1. From project catalog, select **Velocity** ![OpenShift Catalog](../images/OpenShiftCatalog.PNG).
 The Velocity configuration window is displayed.
     2. Click **Next**, and then, in the **Name** field, enter a service name.
     3. In the **Hostname** field, enter the service host name.